 Playing Pressure Points

 Tennis is a game of momentum.
-When a player makes a dramatic shot at a critical time, the momentum is likely to be on his side.
-When an unforced error occurs, frustration mounts and momentum can shift to her opponent.
+When a player makes a dramatic shot at a critical time, the momentum is likely to be on their side.
+When an unforced error occurs, frustration mounts and momentum can shift to their opponent.
 While most athletes can keep focused and ready throughout a match, there are specific times when concentration may be disrupted.
 In order to take control during the entire match, including the pressure points, I teach athletes to use performance routines.

 The primary way to play at your best consistently is through the use of routines.
 Top tennis players sustain their high levels of performance by following customized routines to ensure consistent play.
 For example, prior to serving most players perform a series of behaviors.
 These behaviors usually contain specific movements, which are then repeated prior to each serve.